Stephen Tong: Other institutions

+In 2008, the institute, now named International Reformed Evangelical Seminary (Sekolah Tinggi Teologi Reformed Injili Internasional, STTRII) moved to the Reformed Millennial Center (RMCI) in Jakarta.
+It has signed MoU with Westminster Theological Seminary (2011), Theologische Universiteit Kampen (2014), and Theologische Universiteit Apeldoorn (2017).

 In 2000, Tong attended the inaugural meeting of the World Reformed Fellowship, whose purpose is to formalize the Reformed Confession of Faith in the 21st Century.
 In 2006, they created the statement of faith and appointed members for their Commission of Theology.
-Tong joined reformed theologians Gerald Bray, A. T. B. McGowan, Peter Jones, and Samuel Logan as members.
+Tong joined Reformed theologians Gerald Bray, A. T. B. McGowan, Peter Jones, and Samuel Logan as members.

 In 2006, Tong and Intan co-founded the think tank group, Reformed Center for Religion and Society (Pusat Pengkajian Reformed bagi Agama dan Masyarakat, RCRS); its purpose is to promote the cultural mandate.

 In 2008, Tong founded Sekolah Kristen Calvin (Calvin Christian School).
 Tong also founded Calvin Institute of Technology in 2018.

-Theology and style

-According to his profile on STEMI, he "emphasizes on the importance of the Bible as the sole word of God and actively encourages evangelism", and believes that churches should follow the cultural mandate.
-His preaching style is influenced by Calvinist preachers George Whitfield and Charles Spurgeon.

-Music and Arts
+Music and arts

 Tong has composed music in Indonesian, Mandarin, and English.
 He occasionally conducts choirs and orchestras, and gives church talks about the appreciation of sacred music.
 He founded the Jakarta Oratorio Society in 1986, a choir that specializes in worship music.

 During the development of the Messiah Cathedral, he contributed to the design of the Reformed Millennium Center of Indonesia (RMCI) and helped design some of other church buildings in Indonesia.
 In 2009, he opened the Aula Simfonia Jakarta concert hall in the RMCI; it holds 1,200 seats.
 He served as the music director for the Jakarta Simfonia Orchestra, along with artistic consultant Jahja Ling and Billy Kristanto.
 In 2011, he opened the Galeria Sophilia in the RMCI to display some of his and church members antiques for education.

 Personal life

-Tong married Sulfie Lalujawati.
+Tong married Sulfie Lalujawati in 1971.
 They live in Jakarta, Indonesia.
 They have one son and three daughters.
-Their son David Tong was an MRII evangelist in Philadelphia, Pennsylvania, United States, and has been serving at GRII Karawaci, Tangerang since 6 January 2019.
+Their son, David Tong, is a pastor in GRII.
+He served in the United States and then pastored GRII Karawaci, Tangerang from 2019 to 2023.
+Currently, David serves as the Rector of Calvin Institute of Technology.
 Their daughter Eunice works as the music director for Aula Simfonia Jakarta.
 Their youngest daughter Rebecca is a conductor and music director for Aula Simfonia Jakarta.

 In addition to enjoying classical music from the Baroque period, Tong enjoys collecting watches and antiques.